peewweee/merge-linklist/README.md

 # merged linked list
-*A program that merges two linked list into a sinngle sorted linked list.*
+*A program that merges two linked list into a single sorted linked list.*

 **Try to run and use the program**
 >1.
 With your IDE, run the program.